Home | About Ugo Fadini | Current models | How to order | Discontinued models | Models to come | Articles & Stories | Links

 The salt conditions were VERY poor - in fact bad enough to cancel the meet!

-We attended Bonneville Speed Week and made our first ever run down the race course.
+We made our first ever run down the race course.
 Our timing slip reports 261.616 mph in the first quarter mile.
 Tom had a few problems with the shifting mechanism and ended up going outside the 3-mile clocks; but, according to our air-speed indicator and rpms of the car, his speed at that point was 370+ mph!
 All systems worked without a problem until the car coasted to a stop, when the engine bay overheated enough to damage computer wiring, blower belts, cables, etc.

 We worked all month on heat-proofing the engine bay, including a couple over-night sessions, to make the World of Speed meet.
 Because of numerous 'bugs' and problems, we weren't able to make a run.